-Everyone has opinions, because the barriers to entry are very low.
+Everyone has opinions.
 Sometimes you form opinions really fast, like when you watch a movie for 15 minutes and decide you don’t want to waste the next two hours of your life.
 Some opinions require a lot more time and consideration.
 We rarely have all the necessary facts floating around in our head to develop well reasoned opinions.
 We need to read, contemplate, and discuss.
 These are some thoughts on how we form our opinions and beliefs.

 Let Your Mind Work On It